safety at bounce

 Our terms and conditions outline the risks and anyone jumping at BOUNCE is deemed to have accepted these conditions prior to jumping.

-Like most sporting activities, trampolining creates the potential for injury even when done properly and following appropriate rules and guidelines.
+Like most sporting activities, trampolining and other adventure-challenge activities creates the potential for injury even when done properly and following appropriate rules and guidelines.
 Our rules and safety guidelines have been developed in conjunction with recognised safety experts with the specific direction to meet or exceed world’s best practice.
-To minimise the chance of dangerous situations, especially for inexperienced jumpers, we have clearly posted trampoline court rules at the entrance to each court.
-These rules are enforced by our floor staff.
+To minimise the chance of dangerous situations, especially for inexperienced participants, we have clearly posted rules at the entrance to each area.
+These rules are enforced by our staff.

 BOUNCE Trampolines vs

 Historically, trampoline related injuries have occurred when jumpers have ‘fallen off’ a trampoline onto the ground or landed ‘on the frame’.
 BOUNCE has minimized these risks by ensuring our trampoline areas are walled with rebounding surfaces and frames are covered in high grade foam padding, that has undertaken head attenuation testing in line with potential fall heights.
 We have designed our facility to reduce or eliminate the hazards associated with typical home trampolines and are continually working to ensure a safe environment through optimal design, engineering, construction, staff training, supervision and research.

 To minimise the risk that can be associated with adventure-challenge activities (such as parkour and freerunning) in an urban environment, our adventure-challenge areas have been designed by professionals in the industry, with high grade foam padding incorporated into the activity areas.